t-d-k/LibreCrypt/docs/FAQ.md

 *A:* 	The most tested encryption scheme used by DoxBox is the LUKS scheme however the native scheme has some extra features.
 The most widely used supported cypher is AES.

 In Windows numerous apps leak data to various places, including temp files, the registry, swap space, and your home folder.
-To minimise this its recommended to only open files on your box using ['Portable Apps'](TODO:link).
-These generally won't save data in the registry, or your home folder.
+To minimise this its recommended to only open files on your box using ['Portable Apps'](http://portableapps.com/).
+These generally won't save data in the registry or your home folder.
 The portable apps should be installed on the Box itself, as they save their configuration, including MRU lists in the PortableApp directory.
 Some other things to do:
 - Schedule a free space erasing program to overwrite any free disk space regularly.